 Rapid initiation

 Citrated Rapid TEG — tissue factor plus kaolin activation.
-Fastest channel to results; CRT.MA gives an early read on clot strength and guides treatment faster than conventional coagulation tests
+Fastest channel to results in active hemorrhage; CRT.MA gives an early read on clot strength when waiting on conventional labs costs blood.

-Nurse anesthesiology resident with a focused interest in trauma resuscitation and TEG 6s–guided hemostatic management.
+A nurse anesthesiology resident at the University of Arizona, focused on trauma resuscitation and TEG 6s–guided hemostatic management.

 About

-My clinical and scholarly focus sits at the intersection of trauma anesthesiology and viscoelastic coagulation testing — specifically the use of TEG 6s with the Global Hemostasis with Lysis cartridge to drive goal-directed resuscitation when minutes and products both matter.
+My clinical and scholarly focus sits at the intersection of trauma anesthesiology and viscoelastic coagulation testing — specifically TEG 6s with the Global Hemostasis with Lysis cartridge — to drive goal-directed resuscitation when minutes and products both matter.

 Clinical & Research Focus